-Results
+Results.

-Chemosensitivity studies
+Chemosensitivity studies.

-The response of cell lines to standard classic anti-cancer drugs (doxorubicin, 5-FU and vinblastine) and the hypoxiaselective agent tirapazamine are presented in Table 1 and HCR values are presented graphically in Figure 1.
-The classic anti-cancer drugs tested were generally more active against cells under aerobic conditions compared with hypoxic (0.1% oxygen) conditions with some exceptions.
-In the case of doxorubicin, activity against MDA-MB-231 cells was similar under aerobic and hypoxic conditions (IC50 = $0.42 \pm 0.01$ and $0.46 \pm 0.05 \,\mu\text{M}$ , respectively) and TK10 cells were marginally more responsive under hypoxic conditions (IC50 = $0.34 \pm 0.03$ and $0.26 \pm 0.05 \mu M$ respectively).
-H460 cells were also equally sensitive to vinblastine under aerobic and hypoxic conditions $(IC{50} = 1.23 \pm 0.03 \text{ and } 1.36 \pm 0.10 \,\mu\text{M} \text{ respectively}).$ The magnitude of the effect of hypoxia on the cellular response to each drug was cell line dependent (Figure 1).
-The hypoxiaselective agent tirapazamine was preferentially active against all cell lines under hypoxic conditions although HCR values varied across the panel of cell lines (2.71-9.63 in MDA-MB-231 and A549 cells, respectively, Figure 1).
-Exposure to 0.1% oxygen induced a partial G1 arrest in the majority of cell lines within 24-48 h (data not shown).
+The response of cell lines to standard classical anti-cancer drugs (doxorubicin, 5-FU and vinblastine) and the hypoxia selective agent tirapazamine are presented in table 1 and HCR values are presented graphically in figure 1.
+The classical anti-cancer drugs tested were generally more active against cells under aerobic conditions compared to hypoxic (0.1% oxygen) conditions with some exceptions.
+In the case of doxorubicin, activity against MDA-MB-231 cells was similar under aerobic and hypoxic conditions $(IC{50} = 0.42 \pm 0.01 \text{ and } 0.46 \pm 0.05 \mu M \text{ respectively})$ and TK10 cells were marginally more responsive under hypoxic conditions (IC50 = 0.34 ± 0.03 and $0.26 \pm 0.05 \mu$ M respectively).
+H460 cells were also equally sensitive to vinblastine under aerobic and hypoxic conditions (IC50 = 1.23 ± 0.03 and $1.36 \pm 0.10 \mu$ M respectively).
+The magnitude of the effect of hypoxia on the cellular response to each drug was cell line dependent (figure 1).
+The hypoxia selective agent tirapazamine was preferentially active against all cell lines under hypoxic conditions although HCR values varied across the panel of cell lines (2.71 to 9.63 in MDA-MB-231 and A549 cells respectively, figure 1).
+Exposure to 0.1% oxygen induced a partial G1 arrest in the majority of cell lines within 24 to 48 hours (data not shown).
 These results are consistent with reduced cell growth observed under hypoxia (data not shown) and resistance to the conventional cytotoxic drugs evaluated in this study.

-The response of cell lines to TKIs under hypoxic and aerobic conditions is reported in Table 1 and HCR values are presented in Figure 2.
-Three patterns of response were observed: resistance under hypoxia (HCR < 1), equipotent activity under aerobic and hypoxic conditions (HCR $\approx$ 1), and sensitivity under hypoxia (HCR > 1).
-With the exception of sorafenib, which was more resistant under hypoxia, and imatinib, which was equally active under aerobic and hypoxic conditions against all five cell lines, considerable heterogeneity in HCR values to individual drugs exists across the panel of cell lines tested (Table 1, Figure 2).
+The response of cell lines to TKIs under hypoxic and aerobic conditions is reported in table 1 and HCR values are presented in figure 2.
+Three patterns of response were observed: resistance under hypoxia (HCR < 1), equi-potent activity under aerobic and hypoxic conditions (HCR \approx 1) and sensitivity under hypoxia (HCR >1).
+With the exception of sorafenib, which was more resistant under hypoxia and imatinib which was equally active under aerobic and hypoxic conditions against all 5 cell lines, considerable heterogeneity in HCR values to individual drugs exist across the panel of cell lines tested (table 1, figure 2).
 This is illustrated most prominently in the case of dasatinib.
-Comparing the response of cells to dasatinib under aerobic and hypoxic conditions, A549 cells are resistant to dasatinib under hypoxic conditions (HCR = 0.007) whereas MDA-MB-231

-Table 1 Response of a panel of cell lines to conventional cytotoxic drugs, tirapazamine and targeted therapeutics under normoxic (N) and hypoxic (H) conditions
+Comparing the response of cells to dasatinib under aerobic and hypoxic conditions, A549 cells are resistant to dasatinib under hypoxic conditions (HCR = 0.007) whereas MDA-MB-231 cells were significantly (p < 0.01) more sensitive under hypoxia compared to oxygenated cells (HCR = 5.50).
+Haemocytometer counts of control and dasatinib treated MDA-MB-231 cells gave a HCR of 6.49 providing further verification that the MTT assay is appropriate for use under these experimental conditions.
+Other examples where all three patterns of response exist include erlotinib, sunitinib, nilotinib, and masatinib (figure 2).
+In contrast to the conventional drugs tested, gefitinib, vandetinib and imatinib generally have equi-potent activity under hypoxic and aerobic conditions (table 1, figure 2).